Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 ------------------------------------------------------------------

-This tutorial demonstrates libEnsemble's capability to selectively cancel pending simulations based on instructions from a calibration generator function.
+This tutorial demonstrates libEnsemble's capability to selectively cancel pending simulations based on instructions from a calibration Generator Function.
 This capability is desirable, especially when evaluations are expensive, since compute resources may then be more effectively applied towards critical evaluations.

-For a somewhat different approach than libEnsemble's :doc:`other tutorials<tutorials>`, we'll emphasize the settings, functions, and data fields within the calling script, simple regression :ref:`persistent generator<persistent-gens>`, Manager, and :ref:`sim_f<api_sim_f>` that make this capability possible, rather than outlining a step-by-step process for writing this exact use-case.
+For a somewhat different approach than libEnsemble's :doc:`other tutorials<tutorials>`, we'll emphasize the settings, functions, and data fields within the calling script, :ref:`persistent generator<persistent-gens>`, Manager, and :ref:`sim_f<api_sim_f>` that make this capability possible, rather than outlining a step-by-step process.

 Generator - Overview of the Calibration Problem
 -----------------------------------------------